mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Deploy**: Give a enemy -2⚔️/-1❤️ this turn.

 name:     Consuming Rebirth
-text:     Destroy a friendly minion.
+text:     Destroy an allied minion.
 At the end of your turn, re-summon it on the same space and give it +1⚔️/+1❤️.

 name:     Darkspine Elemental
 text:     **Deploy** and **Ability** 0: Relocate up to 2 shadow creep.

 name:     Deathfire Crescendo
-text:     Give a friendly minion "**Deathwatch**: Gains +1⚔️/+1❤️."
+text:     Give an allied minion "**Deathwatch**: Gains +1⚔️/+1❤️".

 name:     Deathmark
 text:     Deal 1 damage to an enemy minion.
 After it is attacked this turn, destroy it.

 name:     Echoing Shriek
 text:     **Echo**
-          Create a minor summoning circle under each friendly minion that dies this turn.
+          Create a minor summoning circle under each allied minion that dies this turn.

 name:     Fiend
 text: